 Social Relationships and Low Income Families

 At least since Durkheim (1897), the theory of social integration reveals that there are consequences and benefits associated with one’s relationships.
-This theory states that the extent to which one is attached to others matter for mental and physical well-being (Durkheim 1897, Falci and McNeely 2009, House, Umberson and Landis 1988).
-In other words, there are consequences with being isolated from one’s social networks and contacts.
+This theory states that the extent to which one is attached to others matter for mental and physical well-being (Durkheim 1897, Falci & McNeely 2009, House, Umberson & Landis 1988).
+In other words, isolation from one’s social networks and contacts has consequences.

 Although definitions of social networks vary, scholars concede that social networks provide families with physical and socio-emotional assistance and can include relationships with family, relatives, friends, and acquaintances.
 An early definition of a social network states that it is “a set of ties linking members of a social system” (Barnes 1969:54).
 Social network has also been described as “the actual set of links of all kinds among a set of individuals” (Mitchell 1973:22) and consists of a set of persons in a reciprocal or interdependent relationship (Specht 1986).